 In Premiere Pro, set the default device options in the Audio Hardware Preferences for specifying the input channel used when recording.

-Once you connect input devices and make all preliminary settings, you can use the Audio Track Mixer in Premiere Pro to record audio.
+After you connect input devices and make all preliminary settings, you can use the Audio Track Mixer in Premiere Pro to record audio.
 Use controls in the Audio Track Mixer to adjust the monitoring levels.

 You can also record voiceovers on audio tracks directly from the Timeline without using the Audio Track Mixer workflow.